trailheadapps/purealoe-lwc/README.md

     sfdx force:org:open
     ```

+1. In **App Launcher**, select the **Pure Aloe** app

+1. Have fun exploring!

 ### Installing Pure Aloe using an unlocked package

 Use this option if you don't have Salesforce DX configured or if you want to experience the sample app and do not plan to modify the code.

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 prerelease org.
+1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org.

 1. Enable MyDomain in your DE org.
 Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000cPEhIAM) to install the Pure Aloe unlocked package into your DE org.
+1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000cPFkIAM) to install the Pure Aloe unlocked package into your DE org.
+Approve the Third-Party access during the installation process.

 1. Select **Install for All Users**